QualiSystems/devguide_source/_shells/9.3.0/getting-started.md

 **To create a new project:**

 1) Run the following command in your local Command Line:

 {% highlight bash %}
 shellfoundry new linux-server-shell
 cd linux-server-shell
 {% endhighlight %}

 A new sub folder containing the basic Shell project’s structure and files will be created.

+Note that by default, the shell is based on python 2.
+To use python 3, create the shell with the `--python 3` tag as follows:

+{% highlight bash %}
+shellfoundry new linux-server-shell --python 3
+{% endhighlight %}

 2) Navigate to the new folder.
 The following files have been created for you: